 Traditionally, work is done in an office.
-A business functions in a physical workspace and work-related tasks are completed by employees at the office itself.
 But imagine, your office chair is in your own home.
 Your commute is the length of your hallway.
 Your snack drawer is your entire pantry.
 Think it’s a dream?
 It’s not these days.

 This is changing with the progression of digital transformation.
 Thanks to ever-evolving technologies like Skype, FaceTime, Slack, Zoom, Google Hangouts, authenticator apps, and cloud computing—not to mention texting and email—it’s no longer necessary to be in an office full time to be a productive member of the team.
 Many types of work can be done just as effectively, telecommuting, or working from home, can be just as efficient.